Brightflow-AI/test_automation_interview/README.md

 ## Instructions

-Bring up the docker container you build in the `simple-todo-app`.
+Bring up the docker container you build in the `simple-todo-app` and confirm that you can reach the web page.
 Once that is ready, then review the code in the `robot-tests` folder.
 That will be the focus of the rest of this activity.